ceituut/nQueen-genetic-algorithm/README.md

 ### How can i change problem ?
 You are able to change chromosome class and test your own permutation problem without any headache.
-1. You should have this properties and methodes inside your own Chromosome class in Genetic folder :
+1. You should have this properties and methodes inside your own Chromosome class in [Genetic](/Genetic/) directory :
 ```python
 class Chromosome :
     # Your length of Chromosome